Russia's damaged Black Sea flagship sinks in latest setback | Science-Environment

 In 1989, the Slava was supposed to host a meeting off Malta between Soviet leader Mikhail Gorbachev and U.S. President George H.W.
 Bush, but gale-force winds moved the talks to the docked cruiser Maxim Gorky.

-On Thursday, other Russian ships that were also in the northern Black Sea moved further south after the Moskva caught fire, said a senior U.S. defense official who spoke on condition of anonymity to discuss internal military assessments.

-Before the Moskva sank, Yuriy Sak, an adviser to Ukraine's defense minister, told The Associated Press its removal would mean “ we can only have a sigh of relief because this means that fewer missiles will reach Ukrainian cities.”
+Before the Moskva sank, Yuriy Sak, an adviser to Ukraine's defense minister, told AP its removal would mean “we can only have a sigh of relief.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)